 • Enroll in your selected Medicare Part D plan and pay your first premium.

-• Fill out an authorization form that allows Medicare to talk to your spouse, a family member, or a friend if you’re ever unable to talk.
+In addition, if you’re unable to talk, fill out an authorization form allowing Medicare to talk with your spouse, a family member, or a friend.

-• You need to take a few steps to enroll in Medicare.
-Which steps you take will depend on the parts of Medicare you want and whether you already receive any kind of Social Security benefit.
+To enroll in Medicare, you must follow a few steps.
+The steps you follow will depend on the parts of Medicare you want and whether you already receive Social Security benefits.